-The total number of shares of our Common Stock that may be subject to awards under the 2017 Plan is 1,200,000 shares.
+The total number of shares of our common stock that may be subject to awards under the 2017 Plan is 1,200,000 shares.
 Under the 2017 Plan, the terms and number of options or other awards to be granted in the future are to be determined in the discretion of the plan administrator.
+On August 3, 2017, our Board of Directors granted an aggregate of 114,056 shares as stock awards to four of our non-employee directors under the 2017 Plan, including 41,529 shares to each of Michael N. Taglich and Robert F. Taglich, 20,665 shares to Michael Brand and 10,333 shares to Robert Schroeder.
+Except for those stock awards to our non-employee directors, no determination has been made regarding further awards or grants under the 2017 Plan, or as to the benefits or amounts that will be received by or allocated to our non-employee directors, executive officers and other eligible employees under the 2017 Plan.

-Since no such determination regarding awards or grants has yet been made, the benefits or amounts that will be received by or allocated to our non-employee directors, executive officers and other eligible employees cannot be determined at this time.
-On July 24, 2017, we granted options to purchase a total of 525,000 shares under the 2013 Plan, 2015 Plan and 2016 Plan to eight employees, including options to purchase 50,000 shares to each of Peter D. Rettaliata, our Acting President and CEO and a member of our Board of Directors, and Michael E. Recca, our Chief Financial Officer, at an exercise price of \$1.42 per share, vesting in five equal annual installments commencing on the first anniversary of the date of grant, and exercisable for a term of seven years..
+On July 24, 2017, we granted options to purchase a total of 525,000 shares under the 2013 Plan, 2015 Plan and 2016 Plan to eight employees and one of our non-employee directors, including options to purchase 50,000 shares to each of Peter D. Rettaliata, our Acting President and CEO and a member of our Board of Directors, Michael E. Recca, our Chief Financial Officer, and Michael Brand, an non-employee director, at an exercise price of \$1.42 per share, vesting in five equal annual installments commencing on the first anniversary of the date of grant, and exercisable for a term of seven years.
 On April 14, 2016, we granted options to purchase a total of 120,000 shares at an exercise price of \$5.92 per share to ten of our employees under the 2015 Plan.
-On June 2, 2016, we granted each of our six non-employee directors options to purchase 3,000 shares of Common Stock under our 2015 Equity Incentive Plan at an exercise price of \$4.64 per share, of which options to purchase 750 shares vested on the date of grant, with the remaining options vesting in quarterly installments of 750 shares on various dates through and including February 1, 2017, all of which have vested.
+On June 2, 2016, we granted each of our six non-employee directors options to purchase 3,000 shares of common stock under our 2015 Equity Incentive Plan at an exercise price of \$4.64 per share, of which options to purchase 750 shares vested on the date of grant, with the remaining options vesting in quarterly installments of 750 shares on various dates through and including February 1, 2017, all of which have vested.